 McKean, recipient of a Massachusetts Arts Council grant, writes fiction set in and around these hardscrabble Western PA towns.
-Beneath the ethnic, racial, and generational stew of lives and passions depicted in his stories and novels lies the story of Ganaego itself, his fictional hometown, its rise and fall as a protagonist in America’s late-Twentieth Century existential drama, the making of America’s Rust Belt.
+Beneath the ethnic, racial, and generational stew of lives and passions depicted in his stories and novels lies the story of Ganaego itself, its rise and fall as a protagonist in our heartland’s late-Twentieth Century existential drama, the making of America’s Rust Belt.

-McKean’s work has been featured in a number of publications, including, most notably:
+McKean’s work has been featured in numerous publications, including:

 - The Kenyon Review